mikadosham/diffread/README.md

 ## Issues and Feature Requests

 If you encounter any bugs, or have ideas for new features, please [create an issue](https://github.com/your-username/diffread/issues) or submit a feature request.
-Alternatively, you can reach out via email at [your-email@example.com](mailto:your-email@example.com).
+Alternatively, you can reach out via email at [me@adamkhomsi.ca](mailto:me@adamkhomsi.ca).

 ## License